Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 You can use the additional argument “All” to remove the entire event log, and any event sources added to it.
 Note that the event log file itself is not deleted, as described above, only the registry key for it – the entry for the event log in the event logging service’s configuration.

 If event sources have been installed with custom names that are no longer known, then uninstalling with the “All” option will remove them.
 This will also remove any other event sources and the entire event log configuration.
-See Manage the event logging (page 12) for a solution to this problem.
+See [Manage the event logging](#manage-the-event-logging) for a solution to this problem.

 #### Manage the event logging